 The ownership of the financial assets brings the risk of not meeting the obligations of the agreement of the counter party.
 These risks are controlled by credit evaluations and restricting the maximum exposure to a counter party.
 The ownership of financial assets is campaigned by the risk that the other party does not fulfill the contract.
 The management of the Company covers these risks by limiting the average risk for other party (except related parties) in all contracts and receiving guarantees if necessary.
 The Company works thorough agency system within Turkey to a great extent.
 The Company minimizes the collection risk by the guarantee letters taken from agencies, liens and commitment notes received before the sale and controls the orders of agencies out of guarantee by comparing these guarantees received from the agencies with their receivables.
-Additionally, the Company guarantees its receivables through direct borrowing system by the agreements of various banks.
-The Company is exposed to credit risk amounting to TL 9,012,207 which is not covered by colleterals and DBS guarantees.
+Additionally, the Company is exposed to credit risk amounting to TL 10,848,225 which is not covered by colleterals and DBS guarantees.
 Provisions made for doubtful receivables are within reasonable borders based on the past experiences of the Company in collection of accounts receivable.
 Therefore, the management does not foresee any additional risk relating to accounts receivable more than provisions made.